ConvertAPI/convertapi-library-dotnet/ConvertApi/docs/README.md

 ## Getting Started

 1. **Set up ConvertAPI:**
-   Sign up for a ConvertAPI account and obtain your API secret.
+   [Sign In](https://www.convertapi.com/a/signin) / [Sign Up](https://www.convertapi.com/a/signup) for a ConvertAPI account and obtain your API secret.

 2. **Configure the API client:**
    Initialize the API client in your .NET application with your secret key.